thezedwards/AppNoticeSDK-iOS/README.md

 ### Asking For Consent

 There are two types of consent, **Implied** and **Explicit**.
 Implied consent only need appear to the user and does not have **Accept** or **Decline** options.
 Explicit consent must be accepted or declined.
 If declined, user should not be permitted to use your application features until consent is accepted.
+You should show this dialog as soon as possible in your application.

 Implied or Explicit is determined by your Publisher Notice Id.
 You make one call to present the consent dialog: